vgaldi/fw-lab/content/post/2026-06-17_ICOP-2026/index.md

 * ["Theory of dispersive space-time interfaces"](/publication/rizza-icop-2026/)

-at the *Italian Conference on Optics and Photonics ([ICOP]) L'Aquila, Italy, June 15--17, 2026.
+at the *Italian Conference on Optics and Photonics ([ICOP]), L'Aquila, Italy, June 15--17, 2026.

 [ICOP]: https://www.icop2026.it